 Distance learning students have many resources available to help them succeed in their studies.
 From online library resources to tutoring assistance and technical support, The University of Alabama provides the tools and personal attention students need to perform at their best.

 Distance applicants must meet general admission requirements as outlined below.
 Some programs, specifically Food and Nutrition and Mechanical Engineering, may have additional program admission requirements.
-Please consult with an Enrollment Counselor before submitting application to either of these programs.
+Please consult with an Admissions Counselor before submitting application to either of these programs.

 Individual departments may have additional or higher admissions standards than the minimum requirements listed above.

-Click here to visit the Graduate School website.
+For additional information, visit the Graduate School website.

 If you are pursuing a bachelor's degree, you may continue to take classes until all your degree requirements are met.
 Master's students must complete degree requirements within six years.
 Doctoral students must complete degree requirements within seven to eight years depending on the discipline, and a specialist degree must be completed within six years.